 Coping with Chronic Pain Using Cognitive Behavior Therapy

-When practicing CBT, you are able to replace the negative thoughts and adopt calming thoughts for your mind and body to cope with your pain.
-The calming techniques include yoga, meditation, visualization, and progressive muscle relaxation.
-CBT helps you change the way you think about your pain, so your body and mind can better handle it.
+By adopting calming thoughts, the mind and body can cope with chronic pain.
+Calming techniques include yoga, meditation, visualization, and progressive muscle relaxation.
+CBT helps change the way pain is viewed in order for the mind to better handle it.

-To better understand the practice of CBT, it's recommended to work with a counselor or therapist to reach your goals.
-Once you have understood the therapy, you will be advised to practice the therapy on your own.
-CBT influences your thoughts by not thinking of the pain, instead focusing on the positive thoughts in your life.
-The therapy allows you to have your positive thoughts which influence your body.
+To better understand the practice of CBT, it's recommended to work with a counselor or therapist to reach certain goals.
+Once CBT is understood and practiced, therapy can be practiced alone.
+CBT influences thoughts by not thinking about the pain, but instead, focusing on the positive things in life.

 Thoughts and depression

 Chronic pain frequently causes feelings of sadness, anger and frustration.
 Due to the nature of chronic pain, social isolation, work issues, sleep disturbances, loss of independence, or financial problems can lead to low self-esteem, anxiety and depression.
 It is often a vicious cycle — pain causes heightened symptoms of depression, and depression causes increased pain sensitivity.

 As depression worsens, the patterns influence the cognitive process, disrupting daily lifestyles.
 CBT helps change the inability to deal with negative cognitive patterns that lead to depression.
 It involves learning how to identify, understand and change negative thought patterns and behaviors that are linked to depression.
 It helps to recognize the problem and provides coping skills to reduce the symptoms of depression.